Updated on July 9th, 2025 By Felix Martinez

 Source: Investor Presentation

-After Q2 results, we updated our estimate to $2.45 in earnings per share.
-We currently forecast Walmart to grow its earnings per share by 11% per year over the next five years.
+Following the Q1 results, we updated our earnings per share estimate to $2.60.
+We currently forecast that Walmart will grow its earnings per share by 11% annually over the next five years.

 Competitive Advantages & Recession Performance